Jul 23, 2021 Jambo

 • Records of consultation and engagement

-This information is essential, so it needs to be well managed, organized and accessible for your team.
+This information is essential, so it needs to be well-managed, organized, and accessible for your team.

 With an SRM, all your stakeholder information is centralized within the software, so you and your team never have to hunt for the data you need.